101sec/blockscript/README.md

 sudo ./add_enemies - Adds all IP-addresses from the retrieved feeds to the blocklist.
 ```
 ```
-sudo ./addenemy [IP-ADDRESS] - Adds a single IP-address to the blocklist.
+sudo ./addenemy [IP-Address] - Adds a single IP-address to the blocklist.
 ```
 First of all, we need to request an API key from Autoshun.
 You may do so here: https://www.autoshun.org/register/